agdturner/ccg-v3d/README.md

 It would also be good to distinguish between geometries touching and overlapping.

 ### Distance, Areas, Perimeters, Volumes
-Methods for calculating these require the user to specify an [Order of Magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
+Methods for calculating these currently require the user to specify an [order of magnitude](https://en.wikipedia.org/wiki/Order_of_magnitude) so that the result are provided accurate to that precision.
 So far, methods for calculating the minimum distance between geometries are implemented for:
 - point-plane, point-line, point-ray, point-line_segment, point-rectangle, point-triangle
 - plane-plane, plane-line, plane-ray, plane-line_segment